Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): variational quantum algorithms

 \section{variational quantum algorithms}

 In the last few years, variational quantum algorithms (VQAs) have emerged as a promising framework to tackle the problem of eigenstates preparation, leveraging the hybrid quantum-classical paradigm of optimizing quantum states within a parameterized ansatz quantum circuit~\cite{cerezo2021variational, peruzzo2014variational, kuzmin2020variational}.
 Variational quantum circuits employ a set of tunable parameters embedded within a given quantum circuit.
-These parameters are iteratively optimized by minimizing a cost function via classical optimization algorithms.
-This approach allows for the exploration of the Hilbert space while mitigating hardware noise and quantum resource constraints.
-By tailoring the ansatz to the specific properties of the desired target state, VQAs can approximate complex quantum states with significantly reduced circuit depth as compared to traditional state preparation methods.
-Despite these benefits, variational quantum circuits still encounter several challenges.
-In fact, a significant limitation is the possible occurrence of ``barren plateaus,'' i.e., regions of the parameters space in which the gradient of the cost function decreases exponentially with the system size, thus resulting in slow (or, often, even totally ineffective) parameters optimization \cite{ragone2024lie,mcclean2018barren,holmes2022connecting,larocca2025barren}.
-In addition, the initial choice for the variational ansatz circuit is crucial to achieve a faithful approximate solution, since poorly designed quantum circuits may ultimately fail to capture the structure of the target state, requiring excessive parameterization and thus leading to inefficient training.
-On the other hand, an ansatz is essential because realizing a generic parameterized unitary gate would require a number of tunable parameters that grows exponentially with system size, which would make the training computationally impractical.
-Finally, classical optimization bottlenecks, such as vanishing gradients or local minima, can in general hinder convergence.
+These parameters are iteratively optimized by minimizing a cost function via classical optimization algorithms, trying to obtain a circuit output that is as close as possible to the desired eigenstate.
+This hybrid approach enables efficient exploration of the Hilbert space while mitigating hardware noise and quantum resource constraints.
+By tailoring the ansatz to the specific properties of the desired target state, VQAs can approximate complex quantum states with significantly reduced circuit depth as compared to exact state preparation methods, which in general require exponential cost.
+Despite these benefits, variational quantum circuits still encounter several challenges~\cite{sim2019expressibility, benedetti2019parameterized}.
+In fact, the initial choice for the variational ansatz circuit is crucial to achieve a faithful approximate solution, since poorly designed quantum circuits may ultimately fail to capture the structure of the target state~\cite{grimsley2019adaptive}.
+On the other hand, an ansatz is essential because realizing the most generic parameterized unitary gate would require a number of tunable parameters that grows exponentially with system size, making the training computationally impractical.
+In addition, a significant limitation is the possible occurrence of ``barren plateaus,'' i.e., regions of the parameters space in which the gradient of the cost function decreases exponentially as the system size increases, making the parameters optimization ineffective for large systems \cite{ragone2024lie,mcclean2018barren,holmes2022connecting,larocca2025barren}.
+Finally, classical optimization bottlenecks, such as vanishing gradients or local minima, can ultimately hinder convergence, in general~\cite{spall2005introduction, lavrijsen2020classical}.